How did you get started in your career and what drew you to KPMG?

 How do you manage your disability at work?

 Throughout my time at KPMG I have had full-time Support Workers to assist me in the office with administrative tasks and some personal care that I require during the day.
 This is funded by the Government’s Access to Work scheme.
-KPMG has also purchased a few small pieces of equipment for me (e.g. a cordless telephone, which I find easier to use than a standard desk telephone).
+KPMG provides my Support Workers with a desk in the office so that they can remain close by for whenever I need them throughout the day.
+KPMG has also purchased a few small pieces of equipment for me (e.g. a Bluetooth earpiece that I can wear during the day in the office and enables me to make and receive telephone calls independently via my laptop).

 How has your employer helped you to do well at your workplace?